-Yellow-eyed penguins are found at their northern nesting limit on Banks Peninsula and while the population is small it appears to be robust and isolated from the mass mortality and disease events of Otago, which makes this population on the mainland particularly valuable.
+Yellow-eyed penguins are found at their northern nesting limit on Banks Peninsula and while the population is small it appears to be isolated from the mass mortality and disease events of Otago, which makes this population on the mainland particularly valuable.
 In the late 1980s up to ten nests produced eleven chicks per year.
 However, each year a number of predated penguins were also recorded.
 Over time this loss had a real impact on the population culminating in a dramatic collapse of penguins down to one nest and no chicks throughout the early 2000s.
 The trend of one nest and no chicks has occurred again in 2018-2020 summers, land predators are under control, so the impacts this time appear to be from avian malaria, warm summers and the fishing industry destroying habitat and catching penguins as by-catch (largely unrecorded).

-Yellow-eyed penguins have been an inspiration for Wildside Coordinator Marie Haley.
-She will often talk of how as a child she was at the stream in Goughs Bay white-baiting with her family when six yellow-eyed penguins came ashore and walked across the beach to their nests.
-With the support of the Wildside collaboration and working with the community, Marie now spends much of her summers monitoring nests.
+Yellow-eyed penguins have been an inspiration for Marie Haley.
+As a child she often witnessed large groups of yellow-eyed penguins at her beach, where there are no penguins nesting now.
 Hoiho numbers have dropped across mainland New Zealand and are now listed as endangered, with the population on Banks Peninsula remaining small and very vulnerable.
 A recovery plan needs to be implemented to ensure that this breeding area is safe for penguins migrating north from the core mainland population in Otago.

 Titi or sooty shearwater were once common across Banks Peninsula along with many other species of burrowing petrel, but by 1995 only three pairs remained in mainland Canterbury at Stony Bay on the edge of a 200m cliff.
 Intrepid landowner Mark Armstrong drove a post in to the ground and secured himself to it with a rope around his waist, before lowering himself on to the slip-prone area where the titi nest on the top of this sheer cliff.
 There he built a chicken wire fence around that last pair.
 He also established a defensive line of predator traps.
-This was enough to ensure that the last pair were never truly the last.
+This was enough to ensure that the last pair were not lost to local extinction.

-In 2009 Banks Peninsula Conservation Trust (BPCT), Department of Conservation (DOC), Environment Canterbury (ECan), Josef Langer Charitable Trust (JLT) and Christchurch City Council (CCC) formed a collaboration to build a predator-excluder fence around the colony.
+Local groups formed a collaboration to build a predator-excluder fence around the colony.
 In 2010 the fence was closed and the story for this titi colony dramatically changed.
-In 2009, 21 adult pairs attempted to nest with only one chick fledged and the very next year 20 chicks started on their great annual migration to Japan and Alaska.
-Year on year numbers have increased until we had 50 nesting attempts this year with 33 chicks recorded pre-fledging.
+In 2009 only one chick fledged and the very next year 20 chicks started on their great annual migration to Japan and Alaska.
+Year on year numbers have increased until we had 50 nesting attempts in 2018 with 33 chicks recorded pre-fledging.

 When in 1987 Hugh Wilson confidently set out to use gorse scrub as nursery canopy for spontaneous native forest restoration, Hinewai was among the first projects to apply this ecological understanding on a significant scale.
 It’s impact has been widespread.
-Hinewai is now the largest private reserve in New Zealand at 1250ha, turning around a marginal farm covered in gorse to native forest within 30 years.
+Hinewai is now the largest private reserve in New Zealand at 1250ha (1570ha under Hinewai management), turning around a marginal farm covered in gorse to native forest within 30 years.
 Hugh envisioned a reserve that protects the full range of vegetation and wildlife from summit to sea, now in 2020 we are on the cusp of seeing this come vision coming into creation.
-However, neighbouring conservation covenants across the Haleys’ and Simpsons land in Fishermans’ Bay have seen this become a reality as the first full catchment on Banks Peninsula is protected ki uta ki tai through farmland in New Zealand.
+However, neighbouring conservation covenants across the Haleys’ and Simpsons land in Fishermans’ Bay have seen this become a reality as the first full catchment protected ki uta ki tai through farmland in New Zealand.